taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Similar view as the last non-flashback view, except now Min's clan tatoos, rather fewer in density, dance freely about her face, and she has no subdermal shield.
 Her eyes, on a visibly younger face, are wide with fear and full of confused tears.
 It is night, and the scene flickers with fire light.

-Magou: "We will take NOTHING from the Orbiters."
+Majhee: "We will take NOTHING from the Orbiters."

 View from the floor: we see a long corridor within a large eSyrup bubble, and Min's legs as she hides in the shadows of an eSyrup tapestry, one of many fabrics draped to serve as dividing walls.
 The tapestry embroidery depict various rituals of the Automata.

 Amadou: "So you let your BLIND HATRED for ORBITERS kill Jina?
 And who will win, if we lose our clan's greatest mathematician??"

-View from the other side of the tapestry that Min is hiding behind: We see half of her face, cautiously peeking around the fabric, as the flickering shadows of Amadou, Min's father, and Magou, Min's grandmother, darken the tapestry.
+View from the other side of the tapestry that Min is hiding behind: We see half of her face, cautiously peeking around the fabric, as the flickering shadows of Amadou, Min's father, and Majhee, Min's grandmother, darken the tapestry.

-Small panel in the bottom right corner, the sharp, sparking, wrinkled eyes of Magou: "I said NOTHING!!"
+Small panel in the bottom right corner, the sharp, sparking, wrinkled eyes of Majhee: "I said NOTHING!!"

 ### Page 4

 #### Flashback continued

-Tall panel, angle of view is opposite from where young Min stands, so that we see the scene and Min hiding in the background: Magou, hands serenely on her crossed knees, her back rigid and tall with cold, sad, despair, and her face turned away from Amadou, who on his hands and knees is at face level with the much shorter Magou.
+Tall panel, angle of view is opposite from where young Min stands, so that we see the scene and Min hiding in the background: Majhee, hands serenely on her crossed knees, her back rigid and tall with cold, sad, despair, and her face turned away from Amadou, who on his hands and knees is at face level with the much shorter Majhee.
 Amadou's fists grip the floor rugs, his face, turned down, is streaked with tears, and his broad shoulders are bent with exhaustion.

-Magou: "Always trying to PUSH the boundaries of our traditions.
+Majhee: "Always trying to PUSH the boundaries of our traditions.
 We are the Automata!
 We are Free!
 We do not beg for scraps from the ones who abandoned us to die on the surface!"

 The following small panels take up diagonal rows that cover the right half of the page, leaving the left half of the page for the previous tall panel.